ussjoin/weft/containers/weft_time/README.md

 docker buildx inspect --bootstrap
 ```

--- To build this image and push it to theregistry:
+-- To build this image and push it to the registry:

 ```
-THE_REGISTRY=fun.horse
+THE_REGISTRY=ghcr.io/ussjoin
 THE_IMAGE=weft_time
 docker buildx build . -t $THE_REGISTRY/$THE_IMAGE --platform linux/arm/v7 --load
 docker push $THE_REGISTRY/$THE_IMAGE